SS Bakio: Career

-The SS Bakio was built by the Campbeltown Shipbuilding Company in 1904 and sold to the Spanish shipping company Naviera Sota y Aznar, based in Bilbao.
+Bakio was built in 1904 by the Campbeltown Shipbuilding Company in Scotland and sold to the Spanish shipping company Naviera Sota y Aznar, based in Bilbao.
 The ship was last spotted on 29 April 1916 off the coast of Peniche, Portugal.
 The ship was traveling from Sagunto, Spain, to Montreal, Canada, carrying a cargo of iron ore.
 The ship was sunk on 30 April 1916 by German U-boat in the Atlantic Ocean after being struck by torpedoes.
 The site of the wreck has never been located.

-The sinking of the SS Bakio by SM U-20 seems to contradict the U-boat's sinking of the French schooner the next day, 1 May 1916, south of Ireland.
-The schooner was sunk 700 mi away from the SS Bakios last known location at Peniche, and at the U-boat's top speed of 15.4 kn, it would have taken just under 40 hours to travel from the SS Bakios last known location to the site the Bernadette was sunk.
+The sinking of Bakio by U-20 seems to contradict the U-boat's sinking of the French schooner the next day, 1 May 1916, south of Ireland.
+The schooner was sunk 700 mi away from Bakios last known location off Peniche, and at the U-boat's top speed of 15.4 kn, it would have taken just under 40 hours to travel from Bakios last known location to where Bernadette was sunk.